lucasnbsb/Data-Structures-and-Algorithms/README.md

 # A high level description of most solutions i have uploaded so far.

 ## Motivation:
 I decided to go back and rebuild my skills from the ground up.
-So I'm starting with Data Structures and Algorithms.
+So i started with Data Structures and Algorithms.

 ## Accomplishments thus far:
 - was able to pass an Amazon coding challenge to get into the selection process. and the follow up interview